easysoftware/developer-portal-devs/docs/Backend_tutorials/features/graphql.md

 We are using `Mutations::Base` for all our mutations.
 This class is defined in `app/api/easy_graphql/mutations/base.rb`.

 Place mutations into `app/api/easy_graphql/mutations` directory.
-Name convention of mutation should describe "what mutation does" OR if its change entity, just use entity name **with action suffix**.
-For example `IssueCreate` or `IssueUpdate`.
+Name convention of mutation should describe "what mutation does" OR if its change entity, just use entity name **with action prefix**.
+For example `CreateIssue` or `UpdateIssue` or `DestroyIssue`.

 > [!CAUTION]
 > NEVER ever do more actions in one mutations.